 We are excited to have been invited to be an Ally of O*Net.

 The Occupational Information Network (O*NET) Program is the nation’s primary source of occupational information.
 Central to the project is the O*NET database, containing hundreds of standardized and occupation-specific descriptors on almost 1,000 occupations covering the entire U.S. economy.
-The database, which is available to the public at no cost, is continually updated from input by a broad range of occupational experts and workers in the occupations.
-O*NET data is essential to understanding the rapidly changing nature of work and how it impacts the workforce and U.S. economy.
+The database, which is available to the public at no cost, is continually updated from input from a broad range of occupational experts and workers in the occupations.
+O*NET data is essential to understanding the rapidly changing nature of work and how it impacts the workforce and the U.S. economy.
 From this data, applications are developed to facilitate the development and maintenance of a skilled workforce.
 O*NET information is used by millions of individuals every year, including those taking advantage of O*NET Online, My Next Move, and other publicly and privately developed applications.
-The data have proven vital in helping people find the training and jobs they need, and employers the skilled workers necessary to be competitive in the marketplace.
+The data has proven vital in helping people find the training and jobs they need and employers the skilled workers necessary to be competitive in the marketplace.

-Watch a video overview of the O*NET Program
+Watch a video overview of the O*NET Program.

 The Occupational Information Network (O*NET) is developed under the sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA) through a grant to the North Carolina Department of Commerce.

 Our mission is to connect sustainability engineers around the world.

 Life Cycle Assessment (LCA) and Carbon Footprinting are two closely related approaches that can be used to measure the environmental impact of products, services, or activities.

 Both LCA and Carbon Footprinting provide a way to quantify the environmental impact of an entity in terms of greenhouse gas (GHG) emissions, but they differ in scope and level of detail.